nico-aero/Detox/docs/Guide.Contributing.md

 #### Android

 For Android, you need to have Java and the Android SDK properly set up.
-Refer to our [Android dev-env guide](Introduction.AndroidDevEnv.md).
+Refer to our [Setting Up an Android Development & Testing Environment](Introduction.AndroidDevEnv.md) guide.

 ### Detox